Photo of Ed McClellan

 Ed McClellan

-Clients rely on Ed McClellan's experienced counsel for their most technically sophisticated tax legislative challenges.
-Ed has over 35 years of experience in tax policy and technical tax analysis, having spent 16 years in private practice before serving as Tax Counsel on the U.S. Senate Finance Committee.
-A member of the Tax and the Public Policy practices, his practice focuses on federal tax legislation.
+Clients relied on Ed McClellan's experienced counsel for their most technically sophisticated tax legislative challenges.
+Ed had over 35 years of experience in tax policy and technical tax analysis, having spent 16 years in private practice before serving as Tax Counsel on the U.S. Senate Finance Committee.
+A member of the Tax and the Public Policy practices, his practiced focused on federal tax legislation.

 During his seven-year tenure with the Senate Finance Committee, Ed served as a lead tax counsel on the American Jobs Creation Act of 2004, the Jobs and Growth Tax Relief Reconciliation Act of 2003, the Job Creation and Worker Assistance Act of 2002, the FSC Repeal and Extraterritorial Income Exclusion Act of 2000, and the Tax Relief Act of 2001.